carlossscastro/ESMapping-Analyzer/README.md

 Note this is a generic url and needs to be setup with your specific one.

 After creating the `mappings.json` file open it to get the names of the indexes exported.
-The resulting file will have a structure similat to this:
+The resulting file will have a structure similar to this:

 ```json
 {